Willy Pogany: Background

 Pogany was born in Szeged, Austria-Hungary as Vilmos Feichtmann (aka Feuchtmann) to Heléne (née Kolisch) and Joseph Feichtmann.
 He studied at Budapest Technical University and in Munich and Paris.
 He spent his early childhood with his brothers and sisters in a large farmhouse full of chickens, ducks, geese, dogs, pigs, and horses.

 When he was six, his parents took him to Budapest where he would later be sent to school.
-He had early ambitions on becoming an engineer in the hopes of looking after his mother after his father died.
-He especially liked to row and to play soccer.
+He had early ambitions of becoming an engineer in the hopes of looking after his mother after his father died.
+He especially liked to row and to play outdoor games.
 In his spare time, he drew pictures and painted.
 He enjoyed painting and drawing so much he decided to be an artist.
 He attended Budapest Technical School for less than a year, during this time he took art classes for six weeks.
 He sold his first painting to a wealthy patron for $24.
 In 1903, both he and his sister Paula legally changed their surname to Pogány and the Szeged City Council requested the rabbinate to correct their registration in the official Jewish records.

 He spent his early twenties attending art school and would later travel to Munich, Paris, and London before coming to the United States in 1914.
 When Pogany went to Paris to study and paint, he was unable to secure much attention or income, was often poor and went hungry.
 Pogany spent two years in Paris.

 Facing pages from Rubaiyat of Omar Khayyam illustrated by Pogany.

 When he finally saved up some money from his work, he left Paris to go to London.
 In 1906, Arthur Rackham's Rip Van Winkle gained massive popularity, sparking a demand for artists in London.
 At this point Pogany was hired to provide the design For The Welsh Fairy Book by T. Fisher Unwin, including over 100 plates, illustrations, vignettes, chapter heads and tails, and initials.
 He also did 48 illustrations for Milly and Olly, 70 for The Adventures of a Dodo and 39 for Faust.

 After ten years in London, Pogany emigrated to America.
 Besides book illustration, pictures, mural paintings, portraits, etchings, and sculptures, Pogany became interested in theatre and designed stage settings and costumes for different shows and the Metropolitan Opera House.
 He eventually moved to Hollywood to serve as an art director for several film studios during the 1930s and 1940s.